graft-project/DesignDocuments/RFCs/[RFC-005-DF]-Disqualification-Flow.md

 ### Selecting current Blockchain-based List
 ##### (After the discussion this section will be moved to [Supernode List Selection](https://github.com/graft-project/DesignDocuments/blob/master/RFCs/%5BRFC-002-SLS%5D-Supernode-List-Selection.md) document)
-To form the current blockchain-based list from the **Full Blockchain-based List** for some block, graftnode performs the following
+**Blockchain-based List** is selected for each supernode tier.
+To form the blockchain-based list for some supernode tier from the **Full Blockchain-based List** for some block, graftnode performs the following operations:

-operations:
+1. Gets block hash (hexadecimal encoded) for the block, for which we build Blockchain-based List and initializes seed of pseudo-random generator (for example, Mersenne Twister) using this block hash.

-1. Gets block hash (hexadecimal encoded) for the block we build Blockchain-based List for, and splits it into bytes.
+2. Gets **Blockchain-based List** for current supernode tier using the previous block hash:
-2. Gets **Blockchain-based List** or the previous block hash:
+    1. Checks if all supernodes from previous **Blockchain-based List** have stakes which satisfy requirements for current supernode tier.
+If supernode does not satisfy tier requirements, it removed from the list.
-    1. Sorts previous **Blockchain-based List** by accumulated age of stake (AAoS).
+    2. Sorts selected supernodes by accumulated age of stake (AAoS).
+If accumulated ages of the stake of some supernodes are equal, these supernodes sorted by their public identification keys.
-    2. Gets first **PBLSize** bytes from the split block hash and selects **PBLSize** supernodes from it, using these one-byte numbers as indexes.
-If selected supernode is already taken, increase the index by one and check next supernode in the list until it found unselected supernode.
-Then graftnode moves to the next one-byte number and searches for next supernode.
+    3. Gets number from the pseudo-random generator, normalize it by the size of **Blockchain-based List** and selects supernode by this number from **Blockchain-based List**.
+If selected supernode is already present in the list, graftnode skips it.
+The process continues until graftnode selects **PBLSize** supernodes or selects all available supernodes.
 3. Gets **Full Blockchain-based List**:
-    1. Sorts **Full Blockchain-based List** by accumulated age of stake (AAoS).
+    1. Selects all supernodes from **Full Blockchain-based List**, which have stakes that satisfy requirements for current supernode tier.
-    2. Gets next **RBLSize** bytes from the split block hash and selects **RBLSize** supernodes from it, using these one-byte numbers as indexes.
-If selected supernode is already taken, increase the index by one and check next supernode in the list until it found unselected supernode.
-Then graftnode moves to the next one-byte number and searches for next supernode.
+    2. Sorts selected supernodes from **Full Blockchain-based List** by accumulated age of stake (AAoS).
+If accumulated ages of the stake of some supernodes are equal, these supernodes sorted by their public identification keys.
-4. Joins both sublists into one list.
+    3. Gets number from the pseudo-random generator, normalize it by the size of **Blockchain-based List** and selects supernode by this number from **Blockchain-based List**.
+If selected supernode is already present in the list, graftnode skips it.
+The process continues until graftnode selects **RBLSize** supernodes or number of selected supernodes from previous **Blockchain-based List** and **Full Blockchain-based List** won't be equal to **BSLSize**.